SSWConsulting/SSW.Rules.Content/rules/adding-changes-to-pull-requests/rule.md

 ---
-seoDescription: When to add changes to an existing pull request: Ensure correct, necessary, and beneficial updates to the project while considering expertise and project standards.
+seoDescription: When to add changes to an existing pull request - Ensure correct, necessary, and beneficial updates to the project while considering expertise and project standards.
 type: rule
 title: Do you know when to add your changes to an existing PR?
 uri: adding-changes-to-pull-requests